 - Requires no preparation or sterilization and is readily available.

 - Lowers the risk of asthma, food allergies, and eczema.

-- Helps your baby have fewer or less severe gastrointestinal disorders (example: diarrhea).
+- Helps your baby have fewer or less severe gastrointestinal disorders (for example: diarrhea).

-- Helps your baby have fewer or less severe respiratory illness and infections (example: ear infections).
+- Helps your baby have fewer or less severe respiratory illnesses and infections (for example: ear infections).

 - Decreases the risk of chronic diseases, such as insulin-dependent diabetes if your baby is exclusively breastfed for at least 6 months.

 - Decreases the risk of Sudden Infant Death Syndrome (SIDS).

 - Promotes a lasting bond.

 - Returns the uterus to normal size more quickly after delivery.

 - Reduces the risk of heavy bleeding after delivery.